renatabiniek/moodbox/README.md

   This error came up When a new post is created in the front end by a logged in user.
   I noticed that in the admin view the slug field was blank for these posts.
 This meant that the tool created didn't have a forwarding url for the tool detail page to be populated.
-Using slugify, I coverted the tool name into a slug, and this has fixed the issue.
+Using slugify, I converted the tool name into a slug, and this has fixed the issue.

   ![New tool slug image](docs/bugs/new-tool-slug.png)

 * **Numeric field overflow error**

-  After trying to alter decimal field in my Tool model, I got an erorr saying that A field with precision 2, scale 2 must round to an absolute value less than 1.
+  After trying to alter decimal field in my Tool model, I got an error saying that A field with precision 2, scale 2 must round to an absolute value less than 1.
   This was preventing correct migrations.
   ![Numeric field overflow image](docs/bugs/numeric-field-overflow.png)

   **Didn't work:** Tried increasing the max digits and decimal places but this resulted with the same erorr.
   **Worked:** It seems that there was non-conforming data in existing posts and as all of them were dummy data, the easiest solution to apply the migrations was to delete the posts and try again.
-This allowed the migrations to run succssfuly.
+This allowed the migrations to run successfully.

 * **Migrations to Heroku**

   After making a change to a field in Tool model, I was getting a warning that django_summernote have changes that are not yet reflected in a migrations, even though summernote was not the modified model.
-After exploring several options, including resetting the data base on Heroku, removin and making the migrations again, the warning still appears in the terminal when attempting a migration to Heroku.
-This doesn't seem to affect the deployed app though so I left it unresolved upon a recommendation from the Tutor Support.
+After exploring several options, including resetting the data base on Heroku, removing and making the migrations again, the warning still appears in the terminal when attempting a migration to Heroku.
+This doesn't seem to affect the deployed app though, so I left it unresolved upon a recommendation from the Tutor Support.

   ![Migration error image](docs/bugs/migrations.png)